xitu/gold-miner/article/2020/implementing-monte-carlo-tree-search-in-node-js.md

 ![](https://cdn-images-1.medium.com/max/5000/1*RIYK4LcwRn_GCm_A3Mg1JA.jpeg)

-#### An instructional codewalk of the classic game-playing algorithm.

 This article is a follow-up to [the previous one](https://medium.com/@quasimik/monte-carlo-tree-search-applied-to-letterpress-34f41c86e238), but I’ll provide enough context so that it’s possible to drop in on this one.
 Be forewarned that this one’s going to be more technical.
 All code is available in [this GitHub repo](https://github.com/quasimik/medium-mcts/).

 As with the previous article, this one also assumes some computer science knowledge on the reader’s part, in particular how the **tree data structure** works.
 Intermediate knowledge of **JavaScript** (ES6+) is required.